Skip to content

 A two-step funnel: a micro-conversion (calculator, download, booking) followed by a full-form inquiry.

-The Velvetum two-stage funnel lifts conversion: the user first performs a light action (an online calculator, a downloadable checklist) and leaves minimal contact data, then sends the full inquiry at a calmer pace.
-It reduces CPL and lifts Velvetum yield.
+The two-stage funnel lifts conversion: the user first performs a light action (an online calculator, a downloadable checklist) and leaves minimal contact data, then sends the full inquiry at a calmer pace.
+It reduces CPL and lifts yield.

 A three-color status read on a project or workstream: green (healthy), yellow (risk), red (intervene).